 Take the QUIZ on Complex Sentence

-Complex sentence includes one complete sentence (or main clause) with one or more dependent clauses.
+A complex sentence includes one complete sentence (called as main clause or independent clause) and one or more dependent clauses.
 A complex sentence is different than a compound sentence (see Conjunctions).

 A compound sentence contains two or more complete sentences separated by punctuation.